 - “Every word or act committed deliberately or by way of outspoken mockery of religion, like prostration before an idol or before the sun, either in the domain of hostilility (dār al-ḥarb) or within the territories of Islam (dār al-Islām), is disbelief” (al-Istihzāʾ bil-dīn aw fiʿl al-kufr al-ṣarīḥ kufrun);

-- “Throwing the Qurʾān codex among dirty things in the garbage (qādhūrāt), without any excuse, is disbelief” (Ihānat al-muṣḥaf kufr akbar);
+- “Throwing the Qurʾān codex among dirty things in the garbage (qādhūrāt), without coercion is a great act of disbelief” (Ihānat al-muṣḥaf kufr akbar);

 - “The speech that is considered to constitute disbelief, whetherby way of conviction, opposition (ʿinād) or mockery, is the [proclaimed] belief in the eternity of the world (qidam al-ʿālam) or the contingency of the Creator (ḥudūth al-Ṣāniʿ), or the negation of that which is intimately attached to the Eternal by the generally known and accepted consensus; from among them: His being Knower and Omnipotent” (Iʿtiqād qidam al-ʿālam kufrun);